-Constructing your internal communication survey
+Constructing your internal communications survey

 Before you start building your employee engagement survey communication plan, consider these four critical elements:

-should be simple, using terminology familiar to all employees.
+Too many questions, repetition, and confusing language will all have a negative effect on your response rates.
+The questions to ask in an employee engagement survey communication should be simple, using terminology familiar to all employees.
 Try not to include more than 75 questions as a maximum.
 The survey should take no longer than 20-30 minutes to complete.
 Any longer and you’ll find response rates drop through the floor.